Posted By: National Institute of Standards and Technology

 The choices made by the competitors (choices of sensors) will have a specific cost associated with them.
 The costs are:

 - $100 for each other sensor used (e.g., break beam, proximity, laser scanner).

 The sum of these cost choices made by each team will be divided by a baseline cost of $1700 and made into a cost factor for the scoring.
 The team costs are designated as TC, and the baseline cost is designated as BC.
 The cost factor, is then calculated as:

 Performance metrics that cover both completion and efficiency are calculated for each Trial separately.
 Completion captures the quality of the orders fulfilled (that the boxes contain the correct products in the correct position/orientations); efficiency captures the responsiveness in fulfilling orders (that the orders were filled quickly).

 Each trial, since it has the option to have more than one order, will have a certain set of scores for each order.
-Each order consists of a list of products needed and a prescribed position and orientation for each product within the box.
-The completion score, CS, is a combined score for each order, starting with 1 point for each product that is placed in the box.
+Each order consists of a list of products needed and a prescribed position and orientation for each product within the shipping box.
+The completion score, CS, is a combined score for each order, starting with 1 point for each product that is placed in the shipping box.
 For each product that is within 3 cm of the correct position, and within 0.1 radians of the correct orientation will result in an additional point.
-Next, since the main focus of the competition is to have fulfilled orders, any order with all of the products in the confines of the box and in the correct position/orientation receives an additional point for each product.
-So, for an order kj with i products in it would have a maximum score of:
+Next, since the main focus of the competition is to have fulfilled orders, any order with all of the products in the confines of the shipping box and in the correct position/orientation receives an additional point for each product.
+So, for an order s_j with i products in it would have a maximum score of: